MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-authentication.md

 1. For the **Application type**, select the **Web app / API**.

-1. In the **Sign-on URL** box, paste the application URL you copied earlier; or if you expect the R client to be on the same machine as the server, use http://localhost:12800.
+1. In the **Sign-on URL** box, enter http://localhost:12800.
+This is the port that R Client and R Server listen on.

 1. Select **Create** to create the new web application.